cp3402-students/project-2025-tr1-jcua-team6/README.md

 > Developed by Casey Summers, Samuel Barrett, Lance Howell, and Alex Johnstone as members of JCU Group 6 for the subject CP3402

 ## Overview
-This repository contains the custom WordPress theme **Viridian**, developed from the [Underscores](https://underscores.me/) starter theme as part of the CP3402 project to create a simple website for the company 'Baizonn' using some provided raw content.
-The theme is designed with a clean and modern aesthetic, tailored to [insert brief description of the target audience or client purpose].
+This repository contains the custom WordPress theme **Viridian**, developed from the [Underscores](https://underscores.me/) starter theme as part of the CP3402 project to create a simple website for the company [Baizonn](https://baizonnlearningctr.com/) using some provided raw content.
+The theme focuses on several shades and hues of gentle greens to showcase a clean and modern aesthetic tailored to an inviting learning environment.
+The clarity, structure, and content of the theme target parents of students:

-_Example: "Viridian was built for a parenting-focused website with the goal of creating a calm and trustworthy digital experience."_
+- Primary School 1-6 students
+- Secondary School 1-4 students
+- Junior College 1-2 students

+Thus, the theme purposefully incorporates extra spacing, center-aligned elements, and subtle highlights to draw attention to areas of interest.
+Additionally, few interactive elements have been included to prevent parents from becoming distracted or confused by site elements not related to the **main goal of registering new students**.

+For more information on how the theme works, please visit the [Theme Developer Guide](theme.md).

 ## Features
 - Custom block styling based on block types (e.g., headings, paragraphs, quotes)